yolish/multi-scene-pose-transformer/README.md

 1. Python3 (tested with Python 3.7.7, 3.8.5), PyTorch
 2. Set up dependencies with ```pip install -r requirements.txt```
 3. Download the [Cambridge Landmarks](http://mi.eng.cam.ac.uk/projects/relocalisation/#dataset) dataset and the [7Scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) dataset

-4. For a quick set up use
+### Pretrained Models
----
+You can download our pretrained models for the 7Scenes dataset and the Cambridge dataset (before and after finetuning), from here: [pretrained models](https://drive.google.com/drive/folders/1wBoQ95A-YmQhxysEkri-ojl6PSnfMkdm?usp=sharing)

 ### Usage

 The entry point for training and testing is the main.py script in the root directory

-  For detailed explanation of the options run:
+  For detailed explanation of the options run:)
   ```
   python main.py -h
   ```
   For example, in order to train our model on the 7Scenes dataset run:
   ```
-python main.py ems-transposenet train models/backbones/efficient-net-b0.pth /path/to/7scenes-datasets ./datasets/7Scenes/7scenes_all_scenes.csv 7Scenes_config.json
+python main.py ems-transposenet train ./models/backbones/efficient-net-b0.pth /path/to/7scenes-datasets ./datasets/7Scenes/7scenes_all_scenes.csv 7Scenes_config.json
   ```
   Your checkpoints (.pth file saved based on the number you specify in the configuration file) and log file will be saved under an 'out' folder.